ryanallanx2/modern-portfolio-3d/README.md

 - Interactive 3D real estate explorer with realistic house models
 - Property information cards on hover
 - Multiple property types with switching feature
+- Includes free 3D models ready to use with direct URLs
 - Fallback to simple models when 3D models aren't available

 ### 3. Microinteractions and Subtle Animations